Gixx/worstpractice.github.io/src/_posts/2022-11-11-refactoring-the-dependency-injection-container.md

 ```

 Tried to solve it with <a href="https://phpstan.org/writing-php-code/phpdoc-types#iterables" rel="noopener" target="_blank">PHPDoc Types</a>
-and PHP Attributes (such as <a href="https://blog.jetbrains.com/phpstorm/2020/10/phpstorm-2020-3-eap-4/#ArrayShape" rel="noopener" target="_blank">ArrayShape</a>)
+and PHP Attributes (such as <a href="https://blog.jetbrains.com/phpstorm/2020/10/phpstorm-2020-3-eap-4/#ArrayShape" rel="noopener" target="_blank">ArrayShape</a>),
-too but pre-defining the service's (1st level), call list's (2nd level), method's (3rd level) parameter list (4th level),
+but pre-defining the service's (1st level) call list's (2nd level) method's (3rd level) parameter list (4th level),
 where any parameter can be an array too, became way too complicated.
-Also in the config the call list itself is a mixed
+Also in the config, the call list itself is a mixed
-array, taking the zero indexed element is the method name, and the first indexed element is the attribute list array.
+array, because the zero indexed element is the method name is string, and the first indexed element is the attribute list is an array.

 No doubt, it's a mess.
 Not a small one, but huge.
 How to solve it then?
 Well... it's called `ConfigParserInterface`!
 We
 define it simple and the Library will use the implementation: